zzt93/syncer/README.md

   ```
   - data of `*text`/`*blob` types always returned as a byte array (for `var*` this is true in future).
   You may need to convert to string if necessary.
+    - If your output is MySQL, Syncer handle this situation for you.
   ```
     new String(fields['xx'])
     // or